How Much RAM Do You Really Need?

 8GB: Suitable for basic tasks and students.

-16GB: For each day gaming and for most players.
+16GB: For everyday gaming and for most players.

-32GB: For creators, for professionals, and for streamers which also mod.
+32GB: For creators, for professionals, and for streamers who also mod.

 For professionals in content creation, heavy virtual machine users, or very specialized fields.